 Heidi Vogt is a Shareholder and Co-Chair of the Litigation and Risk Management Practice Group.
-She has substantial and broad experience in litigation matters with a particular focus on insurance coverage disputes, commercial disputes, complex litigation and constitutional law.
+She has substantial and broad experience in litigation matters with a particular focus on insurance coverage disputes, commercial disputes and complex litigation.

 Heidi lectures on a wide variety of topics including environmental insurance coverage, environmental issues, bad faith litigation, motor carrier issues, and advertising injury liability/personal injury liability coverage.